-7 Ways You Can Help the Homeless in Portland
+7 Ways You Can Help People Experiencing Homelessness

-Mutual aid nonprofits like Blanchet House in downtown Portland are serving more people during the pandemic and need your support to continue.
-Here are the best ways to help!
+There are many people in immediate need of food, clothing, access to hygiene, shelter, community, and hope.
+Nonprofits like Blanchet House of Hospitality are serving more people during the pandemic and need your support to continue.
+Here are the best ways to help:

-This is a fun and meaningful way to help at home with your kids or friends.
-You can make as few as 10 or as many as 100 sack lunches containing a sandwich, piece of fruit, and wrapped snack.
-Please choose a date from our sign up calendar.
+Blanchet House gives out sack lunches on Saturday afternoons and in between hot meal services.
+Making sack lunches at home is a fun and meaningful way to help with your family or friends.
+You can make as few as 10 or as many as 200 sack lunches containing a sandwich, piece of fruit, and wrapped snack.
+Choose a date from our online calendar to drop off your lunches.
+If you’re not in the Portland area check in with your local charity kitchen about donating sack lunches.

-We are most in need of the following items:
+We are most in need of the following adult-sized items:

 - Women’s underwear.
 All sizes.